milkha/EPL/README.md

 The Stan model is "stan_model.stan".

-The DATA (team's previous and current performances) are in the DATA folder.
+The DATA (teams' previous and current performances) are in the DATA folder.

-The Stan fits (for each week) are saved in the FITS folder.
+The Stan fits (for each week) are saved in a folder with the name FITS (will be created if it does not exist).